aeternity/aeternity/docs/hyperchains.md

 This document describes the basics of he Aeternity Hyperchain, with links to more detailed documentation.
 It also covers a reference to the Hyperchain related Aeternity node configuration parameters and a quick-start guide on how to configure your Hyperchain node.

+Hyperchains represents a groundbreaking evolution in blockchain architecture, combining the security benefits of established Proof-of-Work (PoW) chains with the efficiency and scalability of Proof-of-Stake (PoS) systems.
+By implementing a child chain that periodically synchronizes with a parent PoW chain, Hyperchains enables organizations to build robust, scalable blockchain networks while leveraging the established security of existing chains.
+This hybrid approach significantly reduces energy consumption compared to traditional PoW systems while maintaining strong security guarantees through its innovative parent-child chain relationship.

+The 0.9 beta release introduces the core framework for Hyperchain deployment, providing developers with the foundation to test and validate the Hyperchains architecture.
+This initial release focuses on establishing and maintaining the fundamental relationship between an Aeternity parent chain and its child chain, implementing the basic mechanisms for chain synchronization and validator operations.
+This documentation serves as a technical guide for configuring and deploying a Hyperchain, aimed at developers who are already running Aeternity nodes and want to experiment with Hyperchain functionality.
+It covers the essential configuration parameters and setup requirements needed to participate in this beta testing phase.

 ## 1. Prerequisites Checklist for Running a Hyperchain
 ### Required Infrastructure
 - [ ] Running Aeternity node (v6.7.0 or later)